joshwood/draw-string/README.md

 I found on runnable, to use the MEAN stack and socket.io while adding a few bells and whistles.
 Basically trying to simulate a web-meeting whiteboard.
 Eventually you will be able to create/save named drawings, view existing drawings, leave comments on a drawing, and hopefully login using various mechanisms.

+Open 2 browser windows to the same drawing URL to see socket.io in action.
+As you draw on one screen it is reflect on the other.
+The "existing drawings" section will also auto update in all connected browsers when a new drawing is created.

 Checkout "re-draw", it works well in chrome not so much in IE.

 ##Setup
 You will need node and grunt installed and a mongodb server up on local host (default port).